jainvanshika21/jainvanshika21/README.md

 🔍 I'm interested in **Data Analytics, Business Intelligence, Data Visualization, and Machine Learning**.

-📊 I enjoy working with **Python, SQL, Power BI, and Excel** to analyze data, discover trends, understand business performance, and create interactive dashboards.
+📊 I enjoy working with data using **Python, SQL, Power BI, and Excel** to discover trends, analyze business performance, and create interactive dashboards.

-🚀 I'm currently building practical projects to strengthen my analytics skills and develop a strong portfolio for a career in **Data Analytics**.
+🚀 Currently building projects to strengthen my skills and create a strong portfolio for a career in **Data Analytics**.

 ---